gpldecha/non-parametric-regression/README.md

 [![Build Status](https://travis-ci.org/gpldecha/non-parametric-regression.svg?branch=master)](https://travis-ci.org/gpldecha/non-parametric-regression)

 This package provides a set of non-parametric methods for regression.
 The implementation of the methods is in C++ for which a Python interface is provided.
 Non-parametric regression methods typically retains all the training data.
 The value of a new test point is a function of the neighboring points in the input space.
 As a result it is essential to use a fast space partition method, such as [**FLANN**](http://www.cs.ubc.ca/research/flann/).
+Current impelemented method are:

+* Locally Weighted Regression (LWR)

 # Installation